 As a result of the similar symptoms, a doctor may choose to run tests to rule out an acoustic neuroma before diagnosing a patient with Meniere’s disease.

 Labyrinthitis is similar to vestibular neuritis in that inflammation is involved.
-However, in this case, the inflammation is located in the labyrinth or inner ear.
+However, in this type, the inflammation is located in the labyrinth or inner ear.
 Again, the cause can be a viral infection like a cold or the flu.
 Symptoms include: